 Gary and Carmen Davis launched their new multimedia company, Native Business, to promote and advance Native American business, entrepreneurship and economic development.
 Native Business accomplishes this through its digital and print publications by featuring news, success stories, promoting best practices and informing readers about the latest business innovation and trends.
 Native Business will soon further empower enterprises and entrepreneurs across Indian Country by providing video and podcast tools to motivate and inspire new generations of Native entrepreneurs by sharing the wisdom of various business thought leaders.
-In addition to engaging readers and creating new conversations with its magazine, Native Business is presenting the Native Business Summit from May 13 – 15, 2019 at the Hard Rock Hotel and Casino in Tulsa, Oklahoma.
-We are honored to have Cherokee Nation Businesses as the presenting sponsor of the summit which will bring together Tribal and Alaska Native leadership, featured speakers, thought leaders and present informative breakout sessions and trainings, a business tradeshow, business matchmaking, the Native Business Golf Classic and plenty of networking.
+In addition to engaging readers and creating new conversations with its magazine, Native Business recently presented the inaugural Native Business Summit from May 13 – 15, 2019 at the Hard Rock Hotel and Casino in Tulsa, Oklahoma.
+We were honored to have Cherokee Nation Businesses as the presenting sponsor of our first ever summit which brought together Tribal and Alaska Native leadership, featured speakers, thought leaders and present informative breakout sessions and trainings, a business tradeshow, the Native Business Golf Classic and plenty of networking.
 Through its various platforms, Native Business shines a spotlight on the best that Indian Country has to offer and assists Tribes, Alaska Native Corporations and Native business leaders with growing opportunity for future generations of Native people.

 In addition to his role as Publisher of Native Business™ Magazine, Gary, a member of the Cherokee Nation, serves as Executive Director of the Native American Financial Services Association (NAFSA).
 He is also a member of the Forbes Finance Council, an invitation-only organization for executives in successful accounting, financial planning and wealth management firms.
 Gary previously served as President and CEO of the National Center for American Indian Enterprise Development (NCAIED), where he oversaw the organizations initiatives, including the Native American Global Trade Center, focused on growing the collective economic power of native businesses by facilitating a wide array of diversified multinational economic opportunities.
 He also expanded the National Center’s signature Reservation Economic Summit (RES) events into smaller and more intimate regional events to foster collaboration among native businesses and to grow economic opportunity across Indian Country.